pay360/mobilesdk-ios/README.md

 Using this instance of PPOCredentials, you can now make a payment in our MITE testing environment.

 ## Making a Payment

-If a payment requires 3D Secure, a scene is automatically presented modally, full screen, from the root view controller of UIWindow.
-This scene will consists of a form that the user is expected to complete.
-Once the user completes this process the scene will dismiss and the payment will proceed.

 When making a payment, you should have an instance of **PPOCredentials** ready.
 If you do not, please see 'Mock Authorise Client Call' above.